microsoft/FASTER/cs/README.md

 ### Constructor

 Before instantiating FASTER, you need to create storage devices that FASTER will use.
-If you are using blittable types, you only need the hybrid log device.
+If you are using value (blittable) types, you only need one log device.
 If you are also using objects, you need to create a separate object log device.

 ```Csharp
 IDevice log = Devices.CreateLogDevice("C:\\Temp\\hybridlog_native.log");